isomerpages/govtech-gobusiness-main/news-and-updates/updates/_posts/2023-11-21-post-avs-nparks-licence-update.md

 - Registration to Import Live Frogs for Ornamental Fish Feeding Only
 - Veterinary Certificate for Non-Food animals and animal products

-The following licences can be found under NParksNPARKS:
+The following licences can be found under NParks:
 - Application for Phytosanitary Certification
 - CITES Permit
 - Non-CITES Certificate